G. Devarajan: Film career

 The first movie for which he composed music was Kaalam Maarunnu (1955).
 He teamed up with poet-lyricist Vayalar Ramavarma in Chathurangam in 1959.
 His third movie – and the second with Vayalar – Bharya (1962) became a huge hit and made them a popular combination.
 His collaborations with Vayalar produced the golden era of Malayalam film music.
 Devarajan is remembered by singers in Malayalam like K. J. Yesudas and Jayachandran as their Godfather.

 Devarajan was known for his use of numerous raagas in Malayalam film music, using more than 100s of them in his compositions.
 His music embraced different styles with the Carnatic and Hindustani melody lines meeting folk idioms and Western harmony.
 Despite being a strong atheist, he composed devotional songs like "Harivarasanam", "Guruvayoor Ambalanadayil", "Chethi Mandaram Thulasi", and "Nithyavishudhayam Kanyamariyame", which are considered classics in that genre.
 Also, he is particularly noted for his remarkable ability to blend the words of the lyrics with the mood of the situation in his film song compositions, exercising self-restraint while writing songs for the uninitiated audience without relinquishing the magic of his poetry.
 Most of his hit songs were written by Vayalar Ramavarma.
 The Vayalar-Devarajan combine proved the most successful team till the death of Vayalar in the mid-1970s.
 Hundreds of songs contributed by the team are still part of Malayalis' nostalgia.
-Apart from Vayalar, he has also given tunes to lyrics by other poets and songwriters like O. N. V. Kurup, P. Bhaskaran, and Sreekumaran Thampi.
+Apart from Vayalar, he has also given tunes to lyrics by other poets and songwriters like O. N. V. Kurup, P. Bhaskaran, Sreekumaran Thampi and Bichu Thirumala.
 Devarajan was at one point in time regarded as the doyen of film music in South India.
 He was much feared and respected by all musicians and singers of that period, for his sound knowledge of Classical music.
 It might be due to this dominance he had over others that he was widely known as arrogant.
 But he enjoyed a royal status till his death in the music circles.